South Korea’s Virus Spike Was Traced to Gay Bars. Then the Scapegoating Began.

 He’s hopeful of reaching a modus vivendi.
 “Now I have relations with the government,” he says.
 “We have to solve this problem.
 We have a contact with the CDC and the Seoul metropolitan government.
 We are solving the situation, by step.”

-It won’t come easy, but one dividend of the pandemic could be a better understanding of LBGT rights in Korean society.
+It won’t come easy, but a dividend of the pandemic could be a better understanding of LBGT rights in Korean society.